kriskowal/gtor/README.md

 Additionally, the iterator gains a `throw` method that allows the iterator to terminate the generator by causing the `yield` expression to raise the given error.
-The error will pass through any try -catch or -finally blocks that exist within the generator and then out the `throw()` method call itself.
+The error will pass through any try- catch or finally blocks that exist within the generator and then out the `throw()` method call itself.
 This foreshadows the ability of a stream reader to prematurely stop a stream writer.